MicrosoftEdge/WebView2Feedback/specs/NonClientHitTestKind.md

 /// This enum contains values representing possible regions a given
 /// point lies within
 typedef enum COREWEBVIEW2_HIT_TEST_RESULT {
+    /// A hit test region in the WebView2 which has the CSS style `app-region: drag` set.
+Web content should use this CSS style to identify regions that should be treated like the app window's title bar.
+This has the same value as the Win32 HTCAPTION constant.
-    /// For regions in the WV which have the CSS style 'app-region: drag' set COREWEBVIEW2_HIT_TEST_RESULT_CAPTION = 2,
+    COREWEBVIEW2_HIT_TEST_RESULT_CAPTION = 2,
     /// For regions in the WV which don't have the CSS style 'app-region: drag' set COREWEBVIEW2_HIT_TEST_RESULT_CLIENT,